burkhart77/Coursera-Get-Clean-Project/readme.md

 The purpose of my modifications to the original UCI HAR Dataset was to create a tidy dataset of combined train and test data.
 The original raw data will be cleaned and made tidy with my code in the "run_analysis.R" file.
 The cleaned data will retain only the mean and standard deviation feature measurements for x and y values.
 A tidy data set text file ("UCIHAR_Tidy.txt") with the averages of these features will be created with descriptive variable names.

 FILES
-This readme.md modified from the original raw dataset readme.txt run_analysis.R R code file with the code to convert from the raw dataset into the tidy dataset.
+This readme.md modified from the original raw dataset readme.txt.
+This contains the code book run instruction steps to recreate my tidy dataset, code book information and variable descriptions. run_analysis.R R code file with the code to convert from the raw dataset into the tidy dataset.

-CODE BOOK
+CODE BOOK / RUN INSTRUCTIONS

-Original raw data set obtained from UCI Machine Learning Repository.
+1. Obtain original raw data set from UCI Machine Learning Repository.
 Descriptions of the original raw data set are here as well as below my modifications: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#
+2. Extraxt raw data zip file to the working directory of your R Studio.
+3. CD into UCI HAR Dataset.
+4. Download and run run_analysis.R code in R Studio.
+5. This will create a tidy dataset named UCIHAR_Tidy.txt.

 CLEAN DATA STEPS
 Activities to clean the data set are are follows: